joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6750099/2025/10/26/sunderland-premier-league-chelsea/

 **Chelsea need to play like they have a point to prove every week, not just in high-profile games**\
-`Chelsea have shown they do have the quality and ability to be a good side.
+`Maresca’s team have shown they do have the quality and ability.
 But they also cannot be trusted yet to do it on a regular basis`\
 https://nytimes.com/athletic/6749970/2025/10/26/chelsea-maresca-sunderland-inconsistent/

 **Bayern confirm Boateng will not return for coaching internship after protests**\